ciaranmooney/backup/README.md

 Install
 --
+- Run "install.sh"
-- Move rsync-daily to /etc/cron.daily/
+-- Moves rsync-daily to /etc/cron.daily/
-- Move exclude.lst to /opt
+-- Moves exclude.lst to /opt
+-- Creates /var/log/backup
+-- XXX Creates log-rotate config
 - Copy montly-backup.sh to Raspberry pi
 - Create user "backup" with id 34.
 This is to match the backup user on RaspberryPi, see: